kovetskiy/mark/README.md

 - `--space <space>` - Use specified space key.
 If not specified space ley must be set in a page metadata.
 - `--drop-h1` – Don't include H1 headings in Confluence output.
 - `--title-from-h1` - Extract page title from a leading H1 heading.
 If no H1 heading on a page then title must be set in a page metadata.
+  This option corresponds to the `h1_title` setting in the configuration file.
 - `--dry-run` — Show resulting HTML and don't update Confluence page content.
 - `--minor-edit` — Don't send notifications while updating Confluence page.
 - `--trace` — Enable trace logs.